carpentries/instructor-training/03-lesson-study.md

 >
 > *   Learner will understand why standardized testing cannot by itself improve educational outcomes,
 >     and will correctly explain why and how peer-to-peer lesson study can.
-> *   Learner will describe and demonstrate three of the key teaching practices
->     used in Data Carpentry and Software Carpentry workshops
->     and explain their benefits.
-> *   Learner will explain why it is difficult to stream workshop participants by prior knowledge.
-> *   Learner will describe and critique
->     two strategies for managing a class in which students have diverse backgrounds and skill levels.
 {: .objectives}

 ## Lesson Study